hpcleuven/VscDocumentation/source/access/text_mode_access_using_putty.rst

 - Now go back to the 'Session' tab, and fill in a name in the 'Saved Sessions' field and press 'Save' to permanently store the session information.

-- To start a session load it from Sessions > Saved Sessions, and click 'Open'.
+- To start a session, load it from Sessions > Saved Sessions, and click 'Open'.

    .. _putty_load_saved_session:
    .. figure:: text_mode_access_using_putty/putty_load_saved_session.PNG